-Skin tags and small growths can be safely removed with an ablative laser such as Erbium-YAG laser or CO2 lasers.
+Skin tags and small growths can be safely removed with an ablative lasers.
 Overall skin resurfacing can also be done with these lasers on the neck but at a lower setting compared to the face.

-Radiofrequency treatments such as Exilis, Thermage and Endymed are efficacious in stimulating the production of skin collagen, improving skin quality and tightening the neck jawline.
+Radiofrequency treatments are efficacious in stimulating the production of skin collagen, improving skin quality and tightening the neck jawline.
 Fats under the chin is also thinned and contoured.
-HIFU, which uses ultrasound, is another effective anti-aging treatment for lifting and contouring.
+Ultrasound is another effective anti-aging treatment for lifting and contouring.

-Dysport Dermalift, also called by a variety of names such as microbotox and Nefertiti lift, can be used to stimulate fibroblasts in the skin which encourages the production of collagen.
-Microinjections of diluted Dysport helps to relax the platysma muscle, thus pulling up the facial muscles.
-You can expect tighter skin, smaller pores, an improvement in your neck’s bands and a more defined profile!
+Botulinum Toxin can be used to stimulate fibroblasts in the skin which encourages the production of collagen and works to relax the platysma muscle, thus pulling up the facial muscles.

 Fillers can be used judiciously to improve horizontal neck lines, as well as enhancing the overall quality of the skin.
 Significant improvement can also be seen when fillers are used in the chin and/or jawline when appropriate.
 The choice of filler is best determined after an examination and discussion with your doctor.

-Threadlifts are excellent for tightening and lifting the skin and muscles to improve the profile of the neck.
+Threadlifts are works by tightening and lifting the skin and muscles to improve the profile of the neck.
 For a suitable candidate, satisfactory results can be achieved without the need for surgery.

 In people with excessive skin and pronounced sagging, surgery will often yield the most dramatic and longer-lasting results.
 However, surgery comes with inherent risks and longer downtime.
 There will also be post-surgical scars at the submental, neck, under the ear or hairline.
-Some of these surgical procedures include liposuction, neck lift (many variations), platysmaplasty, and myotomy.
 It is important to speak with a board-certified and experienced plastic surgeon if you are considering this route.

 In summary, there are many non-invasive treatments for neck rejuvenation which are extremely safe, with little to no downtime.
 However, everyone is born unique, and not everyone is suitable for the same set of treatments.
 I customise every patient’s program after careful examination and consultation, often combining a number of treatments with subsequent maintenance sessions to yield excellent results.
 Please speak to your certified doctor to find out more.